Connecting to an Ancient Civilization

-The physical 1:150-scaled model of the site is based on a 3D virtual model that was produced first, and modeled after 3D-printed prototype parts that were created by Protolabs.
-For perspective, the main pyramid of the original complex was more than 206-ft. high.
-In the scaled model, it is 1.5 feet.
+The physical 1:150-scaled model of the site is based on a 3D virtual model that was produced first, and modelled after 3D-printed prototype parts that were created by Protolabs.
+For perspective, the main pyramid of the original complex was more than 62 metres high.
+In the scaled model, it is just under half a metre.
 This scale model of the pyramid site is displayed in the exhibition’s galleries alongside the show’s 230 objects.
-These works of art range in size from monumental stone sculptures to delicate jewelry, assembled from more than 30 international collections, with about a third from the Met itself.
+These works of art range in size from monumental stone sculptures to delicate jewellery, assembled from more than 30 international collections, with about a third from the Met itself.

 A Creative Challenge

 So, how did Street and his museum colleagues get to that “remarkable” result?
 More than 20 years ago, the Metropolitan Museum began excavating and studying the site of King Senwosret III in Egypt, located in what is now modern Dahshur, the site of several pyramids, about 25 miles south of Cairo.

 It should be noted that other excavations and archaeological studies by the museum’s archaeologists have occurred for decades at other Egyptian sites.
 The Met’s Department of Egyptian Art began in 1906.

 In 2014, the museum began planning and developing the concept for an exhibition based on the archaeological evidence from the King Senwosret site, and the idea for the models emerged.